namark/neogol/docs/1_basic_setup.md

 Required software:
 1. git, to fetch some dependencies
 2. GNU stuff (make, coreutils, findutils, binutils)
-2. C++ 17 compliant compiler
+3. C++ 17 compliant compiler
-3. SDL 2.0 runtime and development libraries
+4. SDL 2.0 runtime and development libraries
+5. Optionally theora and ogg libraries for video recording functionality.

 ## Specific instruction for Debian based distributions
 (Something similar should work on your favorite system/package manager as well.
 Know your distro!)